11 Killer Retail Marketing Tips to Drive Sales Year Round

 There are a few key ways to ensure you’re being as locally relevant as possible…

 I touched on this a bit in the tip above, but the more granular and local you can get with your targeting, the easier it will be to appear locally relevant.
-Use geotargeting on platforms like Google AdWords, Youtube, Facebook, Twitter, etc., to reach the locals.
+Use geotargeting on platforms like Google Ads (formerly known as AdWords), Youtube, Facebook, Twitter, etc., to reach the locals.

 Ad Copy and Imagery

 Fill your ad copy and images with local appeal – for example, by taking product shots in scenic local parks or even selling local products.
 Take this example from a design and décor shop in Southie called Neatly Nested.
 They designed a Southie mug for locals to enjoy, and it was such a hit that they had to order more!

 It’s wicked cold out there today, am I right?
 Every locally born Bostonian uses “wicked” in replace for “very” in every other sentence.
 It’s just what we do.
 Are their certain phrases that only locals use?
 Fill your ad copy with this type of language to make your potential buyers feel at home.